opensourcegamedevelopment/osgd-lfs-googledrive/README.md

 # osgd-lfs-googledrive
 Custom Large File Sync for Google Drive

+#About
+This application is created for projectMMW (https://github.com/opensourcegamedevelopment/ProjectMMW-UE) to sync Large file assets from google drive.
+It is Open-Source and under MIT license so feel free to remix for you own uses.

+#configuration

 #remix project
 If you are remixing this project for your own, make sure you update credentials.json with your own app.